Study Abroad accommodation

 Other mixed media materials can be purchased as needed, at a discounted price from the college shop or from external suppliers (please contact us if you need any further information).

-UAL Study Abroad awards are available for the UAL Study Abroad Semester.
+2 Study Abroad awards are available per term to students on our UAL Study Abroad Semester.

-We are looking for students who will be able to create social media content and blogs of their time with us as a Study Abroad Student.
+We are looking for students who will create social media content and blogs of their time with us as a Study Abroad Student.
+In exchange, you will receive one award of £2,000 to your bank account after going through enrolment.

 Book to stay in 1 of UAL's halls of residences.